-We have written about how changes in market structure have resulted in much higher single-stock volatility, and how this is a significant long-term advantage for active, valuation-focused stock pickers like Coronation.
-A few examples illustrate this below:
+We have written about how market structure changes have resulted in much higher single-stock volatility, and how this is a significant long-term advantage for active, valuation-focused stock pickers like Coronation.
+A few examples illustrate this below.

 - From peak to trough, ASML declined more than a quarter, and at times was underperforming the market by c.
 40% on a trailing one-year basis - a record over the last two decades.
-We doubled our position in ASML in the first four months of the year, and from the April tariff tantrum lows, the stock is up over 90% - Thermo Fisher (Thermo) presents a similar stock price story, although it is a completely different business.
-Thermo declined 36% peak to trough this year, before rallying over 50% - Nu Holdings declined over 30% over just two months earlier this year, despite not being directly impacted by US tariffs.
+We doubled the position in the first four months of the year, and from the April tariff tantrum lows the stock is up over 90% - Thermo Fisher (Thermo) presents a similar stock price story, although it is a completely different business.
+Thermo declined 36% peak-to-trough this year, before rallying over 50% - Nu Holdings declined over 30% in just two months earlier this year, despite not being directly impacted by US tariffs.
 Like ASML, it appreciated c.
 80% from these April lows